-Bartlett Elementary School participates in the PBIS (Positive Behavior Intervention Systems) program.
-PBIS is a proactive process that improves social, behavioral, and academic outcomes through positive rewards and reinforcement, preventive strategies, collaborative teaming and data-based decision making.
-Children are expected to be Responsible, Respectful and Safe in every area of the building.
-We expect respect and safe behavior and for children to take responsibility for their own actions while in school.
+Children are expected to take responsibility for their own actions in school.
+We expect proper respect and behavior in a safe environment.
 Parents/guardians are asked to impress the importance of appropriate social behavior in school in order to foster an atmosphere conducive to effective learning for all students.
-Additional information regarding discipline of students with disabilities can be found in the New Hampshire Special Education Procedural Safeguards Handbook.
+Additional information regarding discipline of students with disabilities can be found in the Procedural Safeguards Handbook (contact the Assistant Principal).

-Below is a non-inclusive list of behavioral rules for students at Bartlett Elementary School.
-Consequences for noncompliance of these rules will be progressive, based on the severity and frequency of the inappropriate behavior.
+Below is a non-inclusive list of behavioral rules for students at Maple Avenue Elementary School.
+Consequences will be progressive, based on the severity and frequency of the inappropriate behavior.